PEO vs HRO for Small Businesses: Complete 2025 Comparison

 In this guide, we’ll break down the differences between PEO vs HRO, compare their costs, and help you choose the right option based on your business size, HR needs, and goals.

-• You sign a co-employment agreement where the PEO becomes the employer of record for tax and compliance purposes.
+• You sign a co-employment agreement.
+The PEO becomes your administrative employer for certain functions.

 A Human Resources Outsourcing (HRO) provider is a third-party service that manages selected HR functions for your company, without entering a co-employment relationship.
 Unlike a Professional Employer Organization (PEO), an HRO doesn’t become the employer of record.
 You stay the sole employer while outsourcing specific HR services to experts who help streamline HR operations and reduce admin load.